asoffer/hop/README.md

 ## Long Term Support

+As it is currently in the early exploratory stages of development, we are not ready to make any guarantees, even for short-term stability.

-Jasmin makes no guarantees of either API stability or ABI stability.
-While we aim to make API changes unobtrusive, we will, without notice, add, change, or remove APIs.
-We will always aim to do in such a way that that upgrading the version of Jasmin can be done in a change of its own, separate from any refactoring effort required to do make the upgrade.
+In the future we intend to provide significant long-term support, but in a somewhat unconventional way: Jasmin will never make guarantees of either API stability or ABI stability.
+While we aim to make API changes unobtrusive, we will add, change, or remove APIs.
+This enables us to make to always be able to provide the best possible software for our users.

+Though any change can be a breaking change, we aim to advertize the potential breakge (e.g., removing a public function).
+Moreover, we aim to make such changes in such a way that upgrading the version of Jasmin can be done in a change of its own, separate from any refactoring that may be required to make the upgrade.
 Concretely, this means that if we want to, for example, rename a function, we will add a function with the new name and mark the old one as deprecated in one change, and remove the deprecated function in a separate change.